AlgoMaster Logo

 Functions Returning Multiple Values

 Python functions commonly return tuples, and callers unpack them directly.
-You will see this pattern in every ML training loop.
+This pattern is common in training loops, evaluation code, and small utility functions.

 main.py